SANDILE19991111/OceanIQ-Chatbot/README.md

 ---

 ## 🏁 Conclusion
-OceanIQ demonstrates how AI and web development can be used to support environmental education and sustainability.
+OceanIQ chatbot demonstrates how AI and web development can be used to support environmental education and sustainability.

 ---